Thank you Anne, for getting me started on this…

 3. Was he William Hooper of William, orphaned before 1760?

-It was surely the same William Hooper who enlisted in the Revolutionary war in a Bedford County company commanded by Capt.
+It was surely the same William Hooper who enlisted in 1777 in a Bedford County company commanded by Capt.
 Gross Scruggs of the 5th Virginia Regiment, although it appears that he didn’t actually see active duty.
-The muster roll for May 1777 indicates that William Hooper enlisted on 21 February 1777 but was “left (in) Virginia” when the company marched to New Jersey and New York.9 Interestingly, that muster roll listed 72 privates who had enlisted in 1776 and early 1777 of whom 30 were dead, 8 deserted, 2 discharged, 13 sick at one location or another, 1 AWOL and 1 confined.
-Only 19 were present for the muster.))
-William Hooper never rejoined the company.
-He does not appear on monthly musters again until September and October 1777 when William Hooper was one of three men listed as “left sick in Virginia”.10.
+The muster roll for May 1777 indicates that William Hooper enlisted on 21 February 1777 but was “left (in) Virginia” when the company marched to New Jersey and New York.1213 William Hooper never rejoined the company.
+He does not appear on monthly musters again until September and October 1777 when William Hooper was one of three men still listed as “left sick in Virginia”.14.
 Pay rolls exist for that company for every month of its existence, but William Hooper appears on none of them, indicating that he never rejoined the company and was never paid for service.
 In fact, only one of the three men listed as left in Virginia ever received a discharge.
-William Hooper and Joshua Lee, the other two, were not mentioned at all in the final records of the company when it was disbanded and discharged in March 1778.11.
+William Hooper and Joshua Lee, the other two, were not mentioned at all in the final records of the company when it was disbanded and discharged in March 1778.15.

 There are no further records found of this William Hooper.
 Note that, since he did not actually participate in Capt Scruggs’ company, we can’t eliminate him from being the same person as #2 above.

 He subsequently crossed paths with William Hooper.
 Ennis Hooper obtained a military warrant for 274 acres in 1797, which he promptly assigned to a merchant of Davidson County, Tennessee.
-He may have already been in the area, as the assignment was made in his name by a clerk in Raleigh and he appeared in Davidson County in 1801 as bondsman for the marriage of a daughter of Churchwell Hooper (see above).
-He married himself there in 1802.
-He owned no land there and was not found in records after 1803.
+He may have already been in the area, as the assignment was actually signed on his behalf by a clerk in Raleigh.
+He appeared in Davidson County in 1801 as bondsman for the marriage of a daughter of Churchwell Hooper and married himself there in 1802.

 I think I need to know more about the third orphan, James Hooper.